Mercury7353/Yaolun-Zhang.github.io/_pages/about.md

 I am an incoming PhD student at Oregon State University, advised by Prof. [Huazheng Wang](https://huazhengwang.github.io/).
 I used to be an undergraduate student at Renmin University of China and also a visiting student at UW-Madison.
 I am fortunate to be advised by Prof. [Chaowei Xiao](https://xiaocw11.github.io/) at UW-Madison.
 Previously, I was supervised by Prof. [Keman Huang](https://mitsloan.mit.edu/staff/directory/keman-huang) at the Renmin University of China.

-My research interest includes Large Language Model(LLM) Agents, Multi-Agent Systems, and Code/Tool LLM and Reasoing Agents.
-I believe building a tool-enabled agent system is the way to benefit humans by using LLMs.
+My research interest includes Large Language Model(LLM) Agents, Multi-Agent Systems, AI Security and Vison Language Model(Especially for omni understanding).

 # 🔥 News
-- *2025.04*: &nbsp;🎉🎉 one paper accepted to ICML25!
+- *2025.04*: &nbsp;🎉🎉 One paper accepted to ICML25!
+See you in Vancourer!
 - *2025.04*: &nbsp;🎉🎉 Admitted to Oregon State University, as an AI PhD Student.
+Thank you Prof. Wang!
-- *2025.02*: &nbsp;🎉🎉 Start Internship at SenseTime Research.
+- *2025.02*: &nbsp;🎉🎉 Started Internship at SenseTime Research.
 Happy to explore MLLM here.
-- *2024.09*: &nbsp;🎉🎉 I arrived at UW-Madison!
+- *2024.09*: &nbsp;🎉🎉 Arrived at UW-Madison!
 It's a great place for study and research.
-- *2024.02*: &nbsp;🎉🎉 I started my internship in ModelBest!
+- *2024.02*: &nbsp;🎉🎉 Started my internship at ModelBest!

 # 📝 Publications